 "Membership in the Gardens Corporation imposes on a property owner no personal liability beyond the payment of his membership dues while he remains a member.
-The members are not personally liable for any debts of the corporation
+The members are not personally liable for any debts of the corporation."

-Another section of the adopted report which is of universal terest is as follows: "As to the architectural supervision, interest is as follows: Grosvenor Atterbury has generously consented to act as supervising architect without charge, and we have arranged with Messrs.
-Colton and Ayres, as architectural representatives, to examine and file all plans submitted to the corporation for examine and hie all plans submitted to the corporation for approval.
+Another section of the adopted report which is of universal interest is as follows: "As to the architectural supervision, Grosvenor Atterbury has generously consented to act as supervising architect without charge, and we have arranged with Messrs.
+Colton and Ayres, as architectural representatives, to examine and file all plans submitted to the corporation for approval.
 Their office is at Continental Avenue and Austin Street, Forest Hills. . .
 Out of public spirit, they have made a most moderate scale of charges, aggregating from \$500 to \$1,500, which will hardly more than cover the extra expense incurred by them.
-They will act under the instructions of the corporation's architectural committee and Mr. Atter-bury's supervision, so that the architectural standards as planned by him may be maintained."
+They will act under the instructions of the corporation's architectural committee and Mr. Atterbury's supervision, so that the architectural standards as planned by him may be maintained."

 George B. Hanavan, treasurer, reported receipts of \$7,156.01.
-Of this amount \$3,712.05 was maintenance money and \$3,443.96 Bills amounting to \$348.54 have been paid.
+Of this amount \$3,712.05 was maintenance money and \$3,443.96 dues.
+Bills amounting to \$348.54 have been paid.